Monotone mappings and lines: One-to-one monotone mappings

 In this section we address the question which planar sets admit a monotone one-to-one mapping into the real line.
 The first result exhibits a natural influence of the cardinality continuum.

-\begin{tw} Let $S$ be a subset of a real vector space $V$ and let $L$ be a one-dimensional linear subspace of $V$.
-If the cardinality of $S$ is strictly less than the continuum then there exists a linear projection $\map P V L$ such that $P \rest S$ is one-to-one.
+\begin{tw} Let $S$ be a subset of a real vector space $V$ and let $L$ be a $1$\nobreakdash-dimensional linear subspace of $V$.
+If the cardinality of $S$ is strictly less than the continuum then there exists a linear map $\map P V L$ such that $P \rest S$ is one-to-one.
 In particular, $S$ admits a one-to-one monotone mapping into the real line. \end{tw}

-\begin{pf} By Proposition~\ref{PropReducn2}, we may assume that $V$ is 2-dimensional.
+\begin{pf} By Proposition~\ref{propreducn2}, we may assume that $V$ is $2$\nobreakdash-dimensional.
 Let $\El$ be the family of lines passing through at least two points of $S$.
 Then $\El$ has cardinality strictly less than the continuum, therefore there is a line $K$ passing through the origin, not parallel to any line from the family $\El$ and different from $L$.
 Let $P$ be the projection onto $L$ along $K$.
 Then $P\rest S$ is obviously one-to-one. \end{pf}

 The next result says that convex sets never have the above property, unless they are contained in a single line.

 \begin{tw} Let $G \subs \Err^2$ be a set with nonempty interior, let $\map f G Y$ be a one-to-one monotone mapping, where $Y$ is a linearly ordered set.
 Then $Y$ contains continuum many pairwise disjoint intervals, each of them of cardinality at least the continuum. \end{tw}